top of page

 Repointing involves removing the old, damaged mortar and replacing it with a new mix.
 Here’s how to do it:

-Apply New Mortar: Create a lime-based mortar mix.
-Use a tuck-pointing tool to apply it, making sure it matches the original mortar's consistency and color to maintain uniformity.
+• Apply New Mortar: Create a lime-based mortar mix.
+Use a tuck-pointing tool to apply it, making sure it matches the original mortar's consistency and colour to maintain uniformity.

 Replacing Damaged Bricks